 Note: robust standard error in parentheses. ***, **, * indicate statistical significance at 1%, 5%, and 10%.

 In aggregate, it has been proven that migration networks play a significant role in influencing the probability of households migrating.
-However, the effects of the migration network may differ relatively from one region to another due to regional characteristics such as the region's topography and other economic conditions.
+However, the effects of the migration network may differ from one region to another due to regional characteristics such as the region's topography and other economic conditions.
 Therefore, we estimate by dividing the sample into six groups of islands: Sumatera, Jawa, Kalimantan, Sulawesi, Balnusra, and Mapa.
 The results of the heterogeneous effect estimation (Table 4) prove that the migration network has a positive and statistically significant path to household opportunities to migrate across the island.
-The Kalimantan island has an immense migration network magnitude compared to the other four islands.
-In contrast, the migration network effect on the islands of Balnusra is the least influencing households migrating to these areas.
+Kalimantan Island has an immense migration network magnitude compared to the other four islands.
+In contrast, the migration network effect on the islands of Balnusra has the least influence on households migrating to these areas.
 Overall, these results prove that our estimate is valid.

 Robustness Test